fredclausen/ansible-adsb/README.md

 ### RTLSDR Dongle Setup

-If you haven't already, time to plug in your RTLSDR dongles to whatever node(s) you feel like, taking care to note which node you did plug the RTL.
+If you haven't already, time to plug in your RTLSDR dongles to whatever node(s) you feel like, taking care to note which node you did plug the RTLSDR in to.
 If you have both a 1090mhz and a 978mhz dongle it is possible to plug both dongles in to the same node, but they MUST have different serial numbers.
+See [this post](https://discussions.flightaware.com/t/how-to-serialize-dongles-for-es1090-uat978/48147) for changing the serial number of the device, ignoring step 1.1 because I have already installed rtl-sdr on to the nodes.

 If they are the same serial number (default `00000000`) that is fine, but they MUST be plugged in to different nodes.

 * Update the the variables for the RTLSDR configuration.
     - 1090mhz dongle